Xunnamius/project-utils/README.md

 </details>

 <details>
-    <summary><strong>Why is package-lock.js included in .gitignore?</strong></summary>
+    <summary><strong>Why is package-lock.js initially included in .gitignore?</strong></summary>

 While incorrect and illegal for npm packages that are going to be published, including [package-lock.js](package-lock.js) in your new project's repository isn't initially useful thanks to semver semantics.
-If you determine you need it, remove the entry from the root [.gitignore](.gitignore).
+To remove it and other boilerplate stuff, run `npm run init`.
 </details>

 <details>